 Looking to find out how we can help with Thyroid problems?

 You may have visited your GP already or maybe you're just concerned and are looking for some advice.
-We've got informaion below on what a Thyroid gland is and the treatments available and we're are here to help should you wish to talk to somebody.
-To the right you'll see many of our hospitals listed that can help with this or alternatively you can pick up the phone and call us on 0800 656 9620 or click on the Live Support button in the top left of the screen and you can talk to us online straightaway.
+We've got information below on what a Thyroid gland is and the treatments available and we are here to help should you wish to talk to somebody.

 What is the thyroid gland?

 The thyroid gland is a structure in the neck that produces a hormone called thyroxine that regulates the body's metabolism.
 Thyroid goitre is where the thyroid gland becomes enlarged.

 Removing the gland will improve the appearance of your neck.
 It will also prevent or cure breathing or swallowing difficulties.

 It may be possible to treat your condition with medication, such as thyroxine tablets.